 How are imperatives reported?
 (Positive and negative).

-Let’s get sexy!
+Let’s get saucy!
 Number the following adjectives in order of strength.
 First is the lightest.

 Most of the above have NOUNS derived from them.
 What are they?